-For details on the account opening and "gate-fee" payment arrangements of the two types of accounts, please refer to Annex V.
+For details on the account opening and "gatefee" payment arrangements of the two types of accounts, please refer to Annex V.

-We encourage large PMCs to apply for "Type B Accounts" direct.
-"Type B Account" holders may use the registered vehicles of "Type A Account" holders to transfer waste to the waste disposal facilities and then pay the relevant fees direct to the EPD.
+"We encourage large PMCs to apply for "Type B Accounts" direct.
+"Type B Account" holders may use the registered vehicles of "Type A Account" holders to deliver waste to the waste disposal facilities and then pay the relevant fees direct to the EPD."

-In this way, the "Type B Account" holders do not need to work out separate arrangements for apportioning the "gate-fee" with the "Type A Account" holders.
-This arrangement may also reduce the problems of fee splitting, cash flow, and bad debt arising from the "gate-fee" advance payment by the "Type A Account" holders.
+In this way, the "Type B Account" holders do not need to separately verify the relevant "gatefee" amount with the "Type A Account" holders and arrange for subsequent reimbursement.
+This arrangement may also reduce the cash flow and bad debt problems which the "Type A Account" holders would otherwise face as they have to pay the "gate fee" in advance.

-3.5.2 Collection and Disposal of Waste

-3.5.2(a) Dispose of Waste Through "Type A Accounts"
+3.5.2 Collection and Disposal of Waste 3.5.2(a) Dispose of Waste Through "Type A Accounts"

-(i) Establishment of a mechanism for the apportionment of "gate-fee" arrangements for each collection service involving more than one premises

-For PWCs serving more than one premises in a single trip with RCVs without rear compactors, the PWCs should consult with each premises in advance and develop an appropriate formula for calculating and apportioning the expenditures of the "gate-fee".
+(i) Establishment of a mechanism for the apportionment of "gate-fee" arrangements for each collection service involving more than one premises - For PWCs serving more than one premises in a single trip with RCVs without rear compactors, the PWCs should consult with each premises in advance and develop an appropriate formula for calculating and apportioning the expenditures of the "gate-fee".